jamescherti/easysession.el/README.md

 ```
 (use-package easysession
   :ensure t
-  :straight (easysession
-             :type git
+  :straight (easysession :type git
                          :host github
                          :repo "jamescherti/easysession.el")
-  :config
-  (add-hook 'emacs-startup-hook #'easysession-mode))
+  :hook ((emacs-startup . easysession-load)
+         (emacs-startup . easysession-save-mode)))
 ```

 ## Features

-- Automatically save and restore the Emacs editing session,
+- Automatically save sessions by activating the mode with `easysession-save-mode`.
-- Automatically save the current editing session when Emacs is closed,
+  This mode saves the current editing session when Emacs is closed.
+- Save the Emacs editing session with `easysession-save` and `easysession-save-as`.
-- Manually save the current Emacs editing session,
+- Load the Emacs editing session with `easysession-load`.
-- Switch to a different session,
+- Switch to a session (i.e., load and change the default session) with `easysession-switch-to`.
-- List the available sessions,
-- Delete the current Emacs session,
+- Delete the current Emacs session with `easysession-delete`.
-- Specify the directory where all the saved sessions are located.

 ## License